0-Hex/PlayniteModernUIModded/README.md

-Modification of Modern UI v1.4.1 by DavidKGriggs https://github.com/davidkgriggs/PlayniteModernUI adding all info fields to details view &amp; notes to vertical view.
+Modification of Modern UI v1.4.1 by DavidKGriggs https://github.com/davidkgriggs/PlayniteModernUI adding all info fields to details view & some additonal info to vertical view, also adds Platform & Game Icons to selected game.

 ### For Detailed Info about Original ModernUI features visit:
 https://playnite.link/forum/thread-791-post-8863.html#pid8863